BlinkReceipt/blinkreceipt-android/docs/maven_migration.md

         ```

 2. #### Add our Maven repository to your project configuration
-   Our libraries are hosted on our own Maven server, at https://maven.microblink.com.
+   Our libraries are hosted on  mavenCentral().
 To be able to reference our libraries, you have to add
    our Maven server to your project configuration.
 There are currently two ways of doing this, either in your root `build.gradle` file or in
    your `settings.gradle` file.
 Older projects usually have the maven repositories declared in the root `build.gradle`, while newer ones have it in
    `settings.gradle`.
 To add our Maven server to your project configuration, do the following, depending on if you have the config in